digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domains.rst

     .. success:: domainManager1.participants.active(participantIdFromString)
     .. assert:: !domainManager1.participants.active(participantIdFromString)

-So far, what we've done with setting the state is to issue a "domain trust certificate", where the domain topology manager declares that it trusts the participant enough to become a participant of the domain.
+So far, what we've done with setting the state is to issue a "sync domain trust certificate", where the sync domain topology manager declares that it trusts the participant enough to become a participant of the sync domain.
 We can inspect this certificate using:

 .. snippet:: permissioned_domain
     .. success:: domainManager1.topology.participant_domain_states.list(filterStore="Authorized").map(_.item)
     .. assert:: domainManager1.topology.participant_domain_states.list(filterStore="Authorized").map(_.item.side) == Seq(RequestSide.From)

-In order to have the participant become active on the domain, we need to register the signing keys and the "domain trust certificate" of the participant.
-The certificate is generated by the participant automatically and sent to the domain during the initial handshake.
+In order to have the participant become active on the sync domain, we need to register the signing keys and the "sync domain trust certificate" of the participant.
+The certificate is generated by the participant automatically and sent to the sync domain during the initial handshake.

-We can trigger that handshake again by attempting to reconnect to the domain again:
+We can trigger that handshake again by attempting to reconnect to the sync domain:

 .. snippet:: permissioned_domain
     .. success:: participant1.domains.reconnect_all()